How Many Thursdays Are There in a Year? A Deep Dive into the Gregorian Calendar

 The Gregorian Calendar's Historical Context

 The Gregorian calendar itself has a rich history.
 It replaced the Julian calendar, which had a simpler leap year rule (every four years) that led to a significant drift from the solar year over centuries.
-Pope Gregory XIII introduced the Gregorian calendar to address this discrepancy, resulting in the more accurate system we use today.
+Worth adding: pope Gregory XIII introduced the Gregorian calendar to address this discrepancy, resulting in the more accurate system we use today.
 Understanding the historical context enhances the appreciation of the calendar's complexities.

 Frequently Asked Questions (FAQ)